mitmproxy/mitmproxy/docs/README.md

 This is required to modify CSS files.

- 1. Install node, yarn, and [modd](https://github.com/cortesi/modd).
+ 1. Install hugo extended version.
- 2. Run `yarn` in this directory to get node-sass.

 You can now run `modd` in this directory instead of running hugo directly.